DiceNameIsMy/vut-itu/docs/Navrh.md

 | **React Native** | Shorter time to market                                        | Limited prior experience                    | Below average           | Relatively small |
 | **Xamarin**      | Moderate time to market; may need platform-specific expertise | Strong in C# and .NET                       | Average                 | Moderate         |
 | **Flutter**      | Shorter time to market                                        | Dart is similar to C#; solid OOP background | Near-native performance | Relatively large |

 #### 2.2.3 Chosen BE Framework

 We've chosen .NET to develop an API for our application.
 Reasoning behind this:
 - We all have experience with .NET Framework -> it's the fastest way for us to create a BE.
 - It's both performant in development time and execution time.
 - Huge and very mature developers community.

 ### 2.3 BE API (Návrh API k BE, v rámci týmu)

 #### 2.3.1 Architecture: MVVM at FE

 ![FE Architecture](Pasted%20image%2020241107230844.png)

 #### 2.3.2 Data model
 Below our current sketch of our data model is presented.
-Cities are added when a place within that city is added.
+Cities are added when a place inside that city is added.
 User can plan to visit several places within one city.

 ![Data Model](Pasted%20image%2020241107231140.png)

 #### 2.3.3 Backend
 Most of the functionality is going to be provided via http API.